 Cruises on Lake Thun and Lake Brienz

 Both lakes Thun and Brienz – the lakes which Interlaken sits between – provide a magnificent floating backdrop from which to enjoy the quintessential Swiss scenery of alpine pasture, historic towns, and snowy mountain-tops.

 Jump aboard one of the elegant lake craft that wind their way for two hours to Thun via Spiez from the docks of Interlaken West, or to the town of Brienz along the entire length of Lake Brienz from Interlaken East.

 Open: Half and full-day cruises operate from April to October.
 A winter cruise operates on Lake Thun.

-Fares: One-hour cruises on Lake Brienz start from CHF 28 per adult (click here to buy your ticket).
+Fares: One-hour cruises on Lake Brienz start from CHF 36 per adult.
 Full-day passes which cover both Lake Thun and Lake Brienz are also available – click here for details.

-Cruises are free for holders of Switzerland Travel Pass, Regional Pass Bernese Oberland and 5 to 8 day Jungfrau Travel Passes.
+Cruises are free for holders of Switzerland Travel Pass, Bernese Oberland Pass and Jungfrau Travel Passes.